How to Plant a Tree

 - Fill the hole with high-quality topsoil and organic material – packing it firmly not too hard.
 Packing the soil around the root ball will stabilize the tree and prevent it from moving and leaning.
 Pack enough to eliminate most air pockets.
 Do not fertilize at planting time.
 This would cause unnecessary top growth at the expense of root stabilization and growth, which are more important to a newly planted tree.

 - Stake the new tree, if necessary.
 Use your judgment as to if the tree is stable enough without staking, or does it need some extra support to stay firmly in position.

 - Water the tree weekly, as necessary.
 You will want to keep the soil area moist, but not flooded.
-Note the amount of rain in relationship to your own watering.
-Also, in hotter weather, water more frequently.
+Note the amount of rain in relation to your own watering.
+Also, in hotter weather, water is more frequent.